- Boxing Classes for Women: Weight Loss

 This zone, in boxing, is precisely targeted.
 To practice boxing, you must aim to be at your maximum core-strength potential.
 So you will have to employ a repetitive series of crunches!
 To build the upper abs especially.
 But it's not just them that require attention.
 The obliques are also put to the test.

 The obliques are the abdominals on the side, the ones that work while you are aiming to touch your ankles with your elbows while being on the back.

 As for the glutes, you know the famous squats.
-In boxing you will have to engage in between 2 and 3 times more series than in a classic gym.
-The routine drills of kicking, punching, agility and footwork is a high energy total body workout that will leave you feeling energised and stronger.
+In boxing, you will have to engage in between 2 and 3 times more series than in a classic gym.
+The routine drills of kicking, punching, agility, and footwork is a high-energy total body workout that will leave you feeling energized and stronger.

 Finally, keep the upper body upright, and stand at right angles alternating left leg and right leg.
 All with weights.
 These two exercises are terribly effective for the glutes.